MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

 ### Task 4: Sign in to Windows and disconnect from the organization

-1. Switch to **SEA-WS1** and attempt to sign in as **`JoniS@yourtenant.onmicrosoft.com`**.
+1. Switch to **SEA-WS1** and attempt to switch users and sign in as **`JoniS@yourtenant.onmicrosoft.com`**.

-   Notice that unlike Azure AD Joined devices, an Azure AD registered device does not allow a user to sign in to the device with an Azure AD credential.
+   Notice that unlike Azure AD Joined devices, an Azure AD registered device does not allow give you the option to sign-in with an Azure AD Account and credentials.

 2. On SEA-WS1, sign in as **Admin** with the password of **Pa55w.rd**.